thelitelboy/thelitelboy.github.io/_posts/2018-06-17-First-3D-Engine.markdown

 ### Physically based rendering (PBR)

 One of the elements that I am most proud of in this engine is the PBR.
 This means trying to render materials according to their physical properties.
+It was really hard to learn what it was exactly and understand what the code was doing, because the Rendering Equation is quite heavy and I did not want to just copy paste and see it work.

 ![PBR][PE-PBR]

 ![Material][PE-Material]

 ### External Libraries